Overbooked Flight Compensation

 All airlines All countries No Win, No Fee

 Fortunately, the European Union has established clear standards to protect passengers’ rights in such instances.
-According to EU Regulation 261/2004, customers are entitled to overbooked flight compensation from the airline ranging from €250 to €600 when denied boarding due to overbooked flights.
+According to EU Regulation 261/2004 air passengers are entitled to compensation when the airline overbooked the flight and they are denied boarding.
+This regulation obliges airlines to pay boarding compensation to affected passengers.
+Paying compensation is a legal obligation for the airline, and denied boarding compensation is available to eligible passengers.

 Passenger Rights in Case of an Overbooked Flight